grakkit/grakkit/README.md

 It's the fusion of GraalVM and Bukkit.

+**IMPORTANT: SINGLE-LINE COMMENTS ARE NOT SUPPORTED!**

 ## Installation

 You will need to run your server with GraalVM.
-Download one of the archives listed, extract the contents somewhere, and use `bin/java` as your java path when launching a server.
+Download one of the archives listed, extract the contents somewhere, and use `<graalvm>/bin/java` as your java path when launching a server, with `<graalvm>` referring to the directory to which you extracted GraalVM.

 **GraalVM Download:** [Windows](https://github.com/graalvm/graalvm-ce-builds/releases/download/vm-20.0.0/graalvm-ce-java11-windows-amd64-20.0.0.zip) | [Mac](https://github.com/graalvm/graalvm-ce-builds/releases/download/vm-20.0.0/graalvm-ce-java11-darwin-amd64-20.0.0.tar.gz) | [Linux](https://github.com/graalvm/graalvm-ce-builds/releases/download/vm-20.0.0/graalvm-ce-java11-linux-amd64-20.0.0.tar.gz)